 Your old 80s stuff may have real value on eBay, and you might even be shocked when you see how much people will pay for what you consider your old "junk."
 Following is a list of 10 1980s vintage items that have value on eBay, and you may have some of these items in your home right now.

 Those concert and rock band t-shirts are worth good money on eBay.
 Authentic t-shirts from bands including Pink Floyd, Iron Maiden, Ozzy Osbourne, Rolling Stones, Journey, ACDC, Devo, and Metallica can sell for over $200 on eBay.

 To keep things confusing yet interesting, stores like Kohls, Walmart, and Old Navy are now manufacturing "vintage inspired" t-shirts so a lot of you'll find out there in thrift stores isn't actually vintage.
 Do your homework by looking at the garment tag and check where the item was made to determine if it's actually vintage or a modern-day copy.

 Flip Clock Radios

 Ahhh, the 80s.
 The time when bigger was better.
 Big hair, big sweaters, and big radios.
-When radios got bigger, not smaller.
-Boomboxes were a part of 80s culture.
-Also known as ghetto blasters Not just on street corners, but by the pool, the lake, the beach, in the park, pretty much anywhere you went.
-For readers not familiar, a boombox was a large radio with big speakers, usually with a cassette player, that was very loud and you often saw young people walking down the street carrying one on their shoulder while it belted out 80s pop music.
+Boomboxes were a prominent part of the 80s culture.
+Also known as ghetto blasters, you'd see these not just on street corners, but by the pool, the lake, the beach, in the park, pretty much anywhere you went.

 Like action figures, board games are highly collectible.
 Sure, some people may actually play them, but their value lies in their collectible nature.
 Remember games like: